 Sec.
-25-04.
+25-07.
 Technical Standards.

-(1) DESIGN CRITERIA, STANDARDS AND SPECIFICATIONS.
-All BMPs required to comply with this ordinance shall meet the design criteria, standards and specifications based on any of the following:

-- (a) Design guidance and technical standards identified or developed by the Wisconsin Department of Natural Resources under subchapter V of chapter NR 151, Wis.
+- (1) DESIGN CRITERIA, STANDARDS AND SPECIFICATIONS.
+All BMPs required to comply with this ordinance shall meet the design criteria, standards and specifications based on any of the following: - (a) Design guidance and technical standards identified or developed by the Wisconsin Department of Natural Resources under subchapter V of chapter NR 151, Wis.
 Adm.
 Code. - (b) For this ordinance, soil loss is calculated using the appropriate rainfall or runoff factor, also referred to as the R factor, or an equivalent design storm using a type II distribution, with consideration given to the geographic location of the site and the period of disturbance.
-The following year and location has been selected as average annual rainfall: Green Bay, WI, 1969 (Mar 29 Nov 25).

-(2) OTHER STANDARDS.
-Other technical standards not identified or developed in sub.(1), may be used provided that the methods have been approved by the Director of Public Works or his designee.
+The following year and location has been selected as average annual rainfall: Green Bay, WI, 1969 (Mar 29 Nov 25). - (b) Soil loss prediction tools (such as the Universal Soil Loss Equation (USLE)) when using an appropriate rainfall or runoff factor (also referred to as the R factor) or an appropriate design storm and precipitation distribution, and when considering the geographic location of the site and the period of disturbance. - (c) Technical standards and methods approved by the Director of Public Works or his designee. - (2) OTHER STANDARDS.
+Other technical standards not identified or developed in sub.
+(1), may be used provided that the methods have been approved by the Director of Public Works or his designee.

 Sec.
-25-05.
+25-08.
 Performance Standards for Construction Sites Under An Acre